OstrowskiDev/old-school-youtube/docs/selectors.md

 1. **`#contents.ytd-rich-grid-renderer`**
    - Top-level container for content on homepage.
 Contains videos, shorts, prompts.
 2. **`ytd-rich-section-renderer`**
-   - child of 1, parent of 3
-   - currently contains only shorts
+   - currently contains only shorts / and premium video prompts
-   - currently only one element with this selector is rendered on home page
-3. **`content.ytd-rich-section-renderer`**
-   - child of 2
-   - dedicated for rendering shorts
+   - multiple elements can be rendered in homepage, especially if user had history of watching shorts videos

 ## Search Results Page Shorts: